CATE Estimation With Potential Outcome Imputation From Local Regression: Additional Empirical Results

 \subsection{Ablation For Contrastive Learning Parameters}

 In this section, we provide a comprehensive set of ablation studies for the effect of the hyper-parameters of the contrastive learning module.

 \paragraph{Ablation on K and R.} We provide extra ablation studies on the IHDP dataset and the Non-linear dataset to study the effect of \textit{(i)} the number of neighbors (K) and \textit{(ii)} the embedding radius (R) on both $\varepsilon_{PEHE}$ and $\varepsilon_{ATE}$.
 We observe a consistently enhanced performance across different CATE estimation models.
 See results in figures \ref{fig:more_ablation_ihdp} and \ref{fig:more_ablation_non_linear}.
-We also provide ablation studies on the sensitivity of the proposed Contrative Learning module to the parameter $\epsilon$, which is used to create the training points for the contrastive learning module by creating positive and a negative dataset, see Section~\ref{Sec:contrastive_learning} for more details.
+We also provide ablation studies on the sensitivity of the proposed Contrastive Learning module to the parameter $\epsilon$, which is used to create the training points for the contrastive learning module by creating positive and a negative dataset.

-\paragraph{Ablation on the sensitivity parameter $\epsilon$} We provide ablation on the sensitivity parameter $\epsilon$, a similarity classifier for the potential outcomes (see Section~\ref{Sec:contrastive_learning} for a detailed description).
+\paragraph{Ablation on the sensitivity parameter $\epsilon$} We provide ablation on the sensitivity parameter $\epsilon$, a similarity classifier for the potential outcomes.
 The results for the $\varepsilon_{\PEHE}$ as a function of $\epsilon$ are presented in Figure~\ref{fig:performance-comparison}.
 It can be observed that the error of CATE estimation models is consistent for a wide range of $\epsilon$, demonstrating the robustness of COCOA to the choice of hyper-parameters.